KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/template_facilitator_guide.md

 - specific details and notes should be available in the unit lesson plan

 ## Links for the session
-These links are good to prepare them before the training in e.g. Editor:
+These links are good to prepare them before the training in e.g. Editor

 - DFG: https://doi.org/10.5281/zenodo.6472827
 - ELN Finder: https://eln-finder.ulb.tu-darmstadt.de/home